Every plastic surgeon and every breast augmentation is unique.

 There’s a little stitch to keep the tube of the drain in place, and you may find maneuvering with the bottles takes a bit of getting used to... basically, you have to carry them around with you.

-To minimize any potential disruption drains can cause be sure to ask your plastic surgeon their preferences on drains so you can plan before your breast surgery.
+To minimize any potential disruption drains can cause be sure to ask your plastic surgeon their preferences on drains so you can plan before your breast augmentation.

 The main nuisances with drains are:

-Drains may sound like a pain, but it can be reassuring to know that if your surgeon plans on using drains they will benefit your recovery.
+Drains may sound like a pain, but it can be reassuring to know that if your surgeon plans on using drains they will benefit your breast augmentation recovery.
 The good things about drains include:

 Above all, you should find a Board Certified plastic surgeon who you like and trust and let them make the decisions based on their preferences and experience.
 And if this includes having drains... ask why!

-Confidence in your breast surgery and your surgeon is key to having a good boobie journey :)
+Confidence in your breast augmentation and your surgeon is key to having a good boobie journey :)